simplecov-ruby/simplecov/README.md

 ```

 Branch coverage is a feature introduced in Ruby 2.5 concerning itself with whether a
-particular branch of a condiation had been executed.
+particular branch of a condition had been executed.
 Line coverage on the other hand
 is only interested in whether a line of code has been executed.

-This comes in handy for instance for one line conditionls:
+This comes in handy for instance for one line conditionals:

 ```ruby
 number.odd? ? "odd" : "even"